 - Line five: Unforeseen events or circumstances that can change your situation or reveals what is controlling your situation.

-- Line six: The situation isn't balanced and has too much yin or yang energy and how you can rectify your circumstances or situation.
+- Line six (top line): The situation isn't balanced and has too much yin or yang energy and how you can rectify your circumstances or situation.

 The I Ching, also known as the Book of Changes, has 64 interpretations of the I Ching.
 Some other ancient texts are said to have 128 or even 356 possible interpretations.
 The one most used is the I Ching that gives 64 short stories that are often very difficult to understand in their original context.
 Fortunately, the metaphoric nature of these essays has been translated into modern language and understanding.